WE DO NOT HAVE TO WAIT! (Part Thirteen)

 Time will tell whether any of the measures we can take will stabilise or bring improvement to my father's two conditions.
 It is, though, nearly two years since the dementia medication was prescribed, and his condition has remained remarkably stable.
 Fingers crossed!

-His general health will in any case be enhanced by eliminating processed foods and toxically inflammatory oils, reducing intake of sugar, and by re-introducing fresh and whole foods to his diet.
+His general health will in any case be enhanced by eliminating processed foods and toxically inflammatory 'vegetable' oils, reducing intake of sugar and refined carbohydrates, and by re-introducing fresh and brain-healthy foods to his diet.

-I urge, with all my heart, any family with a parent or family member diagnosed with dementia (or, indeed, any other neurological disease) to insist upon Vitamin B12 testing.
-Pay privately to test for B12 serum levels.
+I urge, with all my heart, any family with a parent or family member diagnosed with dementia (or, indeed, any other neurological disease) to, as a first step, pay privately to test for B12 serum levels.
+The NHS don't, I gather, offer the serum level test.
 Get homocysteine levels tested too.
+High levels demonstrate deficiencies in B12 and other B vitamins.

-Question and research any current medication and their side effects.
+Question and research all current medication and their side effects.

-And then go all out to address any other deficiencies and, on top of that, start cooking up a storm!
+And then go all out to address any other deficiencies, research the GAPS diet and, on top of that, start cooking up a storm!

 Comments